IRS Forms

 Filing requirements and purpose, in plain language

-You file Form 8971 when the estate is required to file Form 706 after July 31, 2015.
+You file Form 8971 when the estate is required to file Form 706 after July 31, 2015, except when the Form 706 is filed solely to elect portability or solely to make a GST allocation, which are explicitly exempted from the Form 8971 requirement.
 The form transmits valuations to the IRS and, via separate Schedules A, to each beneficiary who receives property subject to the consistent basis rules.
 You furnish only the Schedule A to that beneficiary, not the entire Form 8971.
 You still must file the Form 8971 even if no Schedules A are furnished because all property is excepted.

 What to include on each Schedule A